Hydrospheredata/hydro-serving/docs/src/main/tut/how-to/write-manifests.md

 # Write Manifests

-Manifests describe entities inside ML Lambda.
+Manifests describe entities inside Serving.
 They can define your models, applications, runtimes and environments.
 Each manifest has the 2 following mandatory fields.

 ```yaml
 kind: ...